sonisvm/Store-extension/README.md

    2. Say reserve of q1 succeeded and q2 failed, then you would call `release` on q1.
 This would make `product1-10` on vendor1 go back to available pool.
    3. Then you should reply back to the client saying the transaction failed.

-### Implementation

-The store is implemented as a multithreaded asynchronous server, in the sense that communications between client and server are asynchronous.
-The communications between vendors and server are synchronous.
-On receiving a list of queries from a client, the server contacts each vendor, in order, to reserve the product.
-If the server is not able to reserve any product fully, it will release all products reserved till then and returns a status of `false` to the client.
-If server was able to reserve all products, it will then try to sell (or rather buy on behalf of the client) all the products.
-If any error happens during sell or release operations, a status of `false` is returned to the client.
-However, the set of operations are not stopped, meaning that if there were 5 products to sell and if the 3rd sell call failed, we would still continue with the rest of the sell calls.

 ## Run
 1. run store
 2. run run_tests, passing store's ip.